Appointment of VCs: Govt’s vague criterion raises questions

 Last week 30 out of 200 candidates were shortlisted for appointment (to three top universities) but the criterion was neither shared with the public nor with the candidates, creating doubts about the transparency of the process.

-It has also been learnt that some of the shortlisted candidates are facing corruption charges in the NAB while some face charges of plagiarism.
+It has also been learnt that some of the shortlisted candidates are facing corruption charges in the National Accountability Bureau (NAB) while some face charges of plagiarism.

+According to an official notification, a copy of which is available with The News, no former vice chancellor is part of the six-member search committee constituted by the government for shortlisting and final selection of heads of the three federal government universities.

 The former PTI government in the KP had constituted a search committee comprising HEC chief Dr Atta-ur-Rehman, former LUMS VC Dr Suhail Naqvi and former director IBA Dr Ishrat Hussain.